prarsena/CS180-Fall2024-LectureNotes/Chapter 4 - Files.md

 java.io.FileNotFoundException:  (No such file or directory)
 ```

 However, we are focused right now on passing the exception up the line.
-To do this, the method must use a `throw` clause in the method header.
+To do this, the method must use a `throws` clause in the method header.
 To insert a throws clause in a method header, simply add the word throws and the name of the expected exception.

 PrintWriter objects throw a `FileNotFoundException`, so we write the throws clause like this: